Below is everything you need to know about becoming a volunteer at DHA!

 Volunteers must be 18 years old to volunteer independently.
 Volunteers ages 14 to 17 must be accompanied by a parent/guardian.
 Those under 14 years old are welcome to participate in the Junior Volunteer program.

 How Do I Get Started?

 Volunteer positions are open to qualified applicants who can make an ongoing dedication of time to our animals.
-Please note that we may not currently be recruiting for all of the positions listed, and it will take several weeks to be properly orientated and trained before you can volunteer in you area of interest.
+Please note that we may not currently be recruiting for all of the positions listed, and it may take up to two weeks to be properly orientated and trained before you can volunteer in your area of interest.
 The first steps toward getting started as a volunteer at DHA are: